Negsoa: Mu Arae (Cervantes)

-A reply was received from Solsys in 1198, together with an offer to join the First Federation of Hu and AI.
+A reply was received from Solsys in 1198, together with an offer to join the Federation of Sophonts.
 When Federation ships arrived in 1343, the colonies had developed in two separate directions.
 Mandela and the outposts on Shaka, Medupe and elsewhere were using advanced technology to create a distinct hitech culture with elements of late Interplanetary Age African culture, redolent of what had once been known as Afrofuturism; while on Aldennia a relatively low tech culture had been established, which was recorded in some detail by the Federation ethnologists.

 Ethnologist's report: Aldennia in the 1350s Around 270 years after landfall, Aldennia was a mostly low-tech society, with a minimal amount of external assistance from Mandelan medics and environmental technicians.
 Each family kept a small number of howtos, handheld technical databases that gave instructions on how to maintain and repair the domes and other infrastructure.
 The howtos were kept by family howtokeepers, acting as librarians and advisors.
 Gradually, each dome was being extended and the roof made higher, with teams of Mandelan construction workers operating almost exclusively outside the domes.